nervosys/AutonomySim/docs/project_binaries.md

 ## Unreal Engine

+!!! info "Windows, Linux"
-**Windows, Linux**: Download the binaries for the environment of your choice from the [latest release](https://github.com/nervosys/AutonomySim/releases).
+    Download the binaries for the environment of your choice from the [latest release](https://github.com/nervosys/AutonomySim/releases).

 Some pre-compiled environment binaries may include multiple files (i.e. City.zip.001, City.zip.002).
 Make sure to download both files before starting the environment.
 Use [7zip](https://www.7-zip.org/download.html) to unzip these files.
 On Linux, pass the first zip file name as argument and it should detect all the other parts as well - `7zz x TrapCamera.zip.001`

+!!! info "macOS"
-**macOS**:  You will need to [build it yourself](build_linux.md)
+    You will need to [build it yourself](build_linux.md)

 ## Unity (Experimental)

-A free environment called Windridge City is available at [Unity Asset Store](https://assetstore.unity.com/) as an experimental release of AutonomySim on Unity. **Note**: This is an old release, and many of the features and APIs might not work.
+A free environment called Windridge City is available at [Unity Asset Store](https://assetstore.unity.com/) as an experimental release of AutonomySim on Unity.

+!!! note
+    This is an old release, and many of the features and APIs might not work.

 ## Controlling Vehicles

 Most of our users typically use [APIs](apis.md) to control the vehicles.
 However you can also control vehicles manually.
-You can drive the car using keyboard, gamepad or [steering wheel](steering_wheel_installation.md).
+You can drive the car using keyboard, gamepad or [steering wheel](controller_wheel.md).
 To fly drone manually, you will need either XBox controller or a remote control (feel free to [contribute](CONTRIBUTING.md) keyboard support).
-Please see [remote control setup](remote_control.md) for more details.
-Alternatively you can use [APIs](apis.md) for programmatic control or use so-called [Computer Vision mode](image_apis.md) to move around in environment using the keyboard.
+Please see [remote control setup](controller_remote.md) for more details.
+Alternatively you can use [APIs](apis.md) for programmatic control or use so-called [Computer Vision mode](apis_image.md) to move around in environment using the keyboard.

 ## Don't Have Good GPU?